AfonsoVReis/night-runner/README.md

 # Night Runner Theme

- A darked theme for your VSCode editor
+ A darked theme for your VSCode editor.

+ Designed for people who use **Reader** mode on their monitors.

+ Reduced eye strain, minimizing blue color usage.

  High contrast.
 Tailored for **React**.